Ircama/osm-carto-tutorials/pages/50_editing-guidelines.md

 |"point"|planet_osm_point|node
 |"polygon"|planet_osm_polygon|relation

-*project.yaml* at the moment provides 79 layers.
+*project.mml* at the moment provides 79 layers.
 Generally, the more features that your map will include, the more layers that you'll want.
 Basing on the [painter algorithm](https://en.wikipedia.org/wiki/Painter%27s_algorithm), the order in which they are defined is the order in which they are rendered.

 Relevant attributes of each layer: